Scarification is a process perhaps best described as a thorough mechanical raking of the lawn.

-Scarifying is a process perhaps best described as a mechanical raking of the lawn with its main purpose being to reduce the level of thatch in a lawn.
-The machine used has a series of sharp tungsten blades that rotate at high speed and cut vertically into the turf.
-The depth can be adjusted to remove as much or as little as required.
-This machine and process should not be confused with the typical machine available on the domestic market, which is more of a lawn rake, has much less power and limited depth penetration.
+The machine we use has a series of sharp tungsten blades that rotate at high speed and cut vertically into the turf.
+The depth can be adjusted to remove as much or as little thatch as required.
+This machine and process should not be confused with the typical machine available on the domestic market, which is more of a lawn rake, has much less power and has limited depth penetration.

 A lawn that has developed thatch and moss needs to be scarified to remove as much of this material as possible allowing the grass space to grow, and to increase the movement of air around the surface of the lawn.
 Scarifying should be carried out at a time when the grass is growing slowly to allow it to recover from this rigorous process, usually autumn through to spring time.